 Final Thoughts

-While it may be hard for locals used to visiting on a whim (or even out-of-towners who prefer the lower key planning vibe of Disneyland over Walt Disney World), park reservations at Disneyland are the new normal – at least for the foreseeable future.
-There have been some growing pains and supply and demand challenges, especially when it comes to Magic Key reservations.
-But for regular theme park ticket holders at least, the system is increasingly navigable as long as you still plan somewhat early for peak times.
+While it has a been a bumpy road the last few years, park reservations at Disneyland are the new normal.
+Magic Key holders still have lots of struggles, but for out-of-town vacationers and guests purchasing 1 day or multi day ticket types, the system is an increasingly navigable minor hassle as long as you still plan a bit early for peak times.
 We may not love it, but at least we know what to expect from it now.

-Save big on your Disneyland vacation with trusted Trips with Tykes partner, Get Away Today.
-Get Away Today sells park tickets at a discount, helps you find great deals at both on-property and off-property hotels, and provides expert customer service from representatives who visit Disneyland all the time.
+Book park tickets & vacation packages with our trusted partner, Get Away Today!
+Get Away Today sells discount tickets, offers hotel deals, and provides expert customer service from representatives who visit Disneyland all the time.

 What time did the que open?
 On April 20, I can make a a reservation using my comp tix.
 What is the earliest time I can get into the que? thanks!